cppalliance/safe-cpp/proposal/draft.md

 };
 ```

 Should `std::is_same<string_view, string_view>::value` be true or false?
 Of course it should be true.
-But what if we invented template lifetime parameters for each lifetime binder in the _template-argument-list_?
-We'd get something like `std::is_same<string_view/T0.0.0, string_view/T1.0.0>::value`.
+But if we invent template lifetime parameters for each lifetime binder in the _template-argument-list_, we'd get something like `std::is_same<string_view/T0.0.0, string_view/T1.0.0>::value`.
 Those arguments are different types, and they wouldn't match the partial specialization.

 When specializing a `typename T` template parameter, lifetimes are stripped from the template argument types.
 They become unbound types.
 When specializing a `typename T+` parameter, the compiler creates fully-bound types by implicitly adding placeholder arguments `/_` whenever needed.
 When a template specialization is matched, the lifetime arguments are replaced with the specialization's invented template lifetime parameters and he original lifetime arguments are hoisted onto the specialization.